Aznoryusof/Customer-Group-Spend-Prediction/README.md

 # Machine Learning Pipeline
-A Machine Learning Pipeline for Predicting **total spend** and **customer groups** of tourists from a set of survey data using [H20 AI's GBM](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/gbm.html).
+A Machine Learning Pipeline for Predicting **total spend** and **customer groups** of customers from a set of survey data using [H20 AI's GBM](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/gbm.html).
 This is part of a Data Science assignment for a job interview.

 ## Installation
 Firstly, clone the repository to a folder of your choice.